-The Cystic Fibrosis Foundation continues to seek a cure and to improve the quality of life for those suffering with cystic fibrosis.
-Through its annual Celebrity Ski event and support of Great Strides walks, American helps the group by raising awareness and funds.
+The Cystic Fibrosis Foundation seeks to cure cystic fibrosis and to improve the quality of life for all people living with the disease.
+American supports CFF with its annual Celebrity Ski event and support of Great Strides walks.

-UNICEF’s Change for Good program is an innovative partnership that raises funds through donation of foreign currency.
-Customers on select American Airlines flights can donate unused U.S. and foreign currencies onboard to help UNICEF make a difference in the lives of children.
+UNICEF’s Change for Good program raises funds through foreign currency donations.
+Customers on board select American flights can donate unused U.S. and foreign currencies to help UNICEF make a difference in the lives of children.